 Seabridge holds a 100% interest in several North American gold resource projects.
-The Company's principal assets are the KSM property located near Stewart, British Columbia, Canada and the Courageous Lake gold project located in Canada's Northwest Territories.
+Its principal assets are the KSM project located near Stewart, British Columbia, Canada and the Courageous Lake gold project located in Canada's Northwest Territories.
 For a breakdown of Seabridge's mineral reserves and resources by project and category please visit the Company's website at http://www.seabridgegold.net/resources.php.
+For additional information on the KSM Project and the Environmental Assessment process please visit the KSM community website at http://www.ksmproject.com.

 All reserve and resource estimates reported by the Corporation were calculated in accordance with the Canadian National Instrument 43-101 and the Canadian Institute of Mining and Metallurgy Classification system.
 These standards differ significantly from the requirements of the U.S. Securities and Exchange Commission.
 Mineral resources which are not mineral reserves do not have demonstrated economic viability.